Here’s some good news: Unsubscribes aren’t bad news!

 3. J. Crew

 - Corrective action is the flavor the copy contains right from the start.
-The sense is that the brand is keen on taking the responsibility of having disappointed the customer.
+The sense is that the brand is keen on taking responsibility for having disappointed the customer.
 Courageous without getting too showy.

 - Emotional tonality stands out as one of the highlights of this page, especially where it matters.
 They say “we hate goodbyes”, which is essentially a universal truth, making it even more poignant for the customer to pause and think.